katsi/creative-passport-dashboard/README.md

 ```

 Navigate with your browser to [http://localhost:3001/pages/dashboard.html](http://localhost:3001/pages/dashboard.html)
-and you should see the first page.
+and you should see the first page of the dashboard.